zhmu/nwfs/README.md

 Only `cd`, `dir`, `cat` and `get` are supported.

-## inspect-nwfs386
+## inspect

-This tool allows you to decode and dump all structures on a NWFS386 image.
+This tool allows you to decode and dump all relevant structures on an image containing a NetWare 286 or NetWare 386 filesystem.
 It can be used as follows:

 ```
-$ cargo run --bin inspect-nwfs386 <path to disk image>
+$ cargo run --bin inspect <path to disk image>
 ```

+The output is intended for developers and is not particularly user-friendly at this point.

 ## TODO / feature request